openbmc/phosphor-buttons/README.md

 ### Reset Button

+When released:

+- If 'reset-button-do-warm-reboot' meson option is set to enabled, hard reset the host.
-When released, reboots the host.
+- Otherwise, reboots the host (default behavior)

 ### ID Button